-The study, first published in 2019, is based on the J.D.
+The study, first published in 2019, is based on the annual J.D.
 Power U.S. Initial Quality StudySM (IQS).
 The NEV-IQS measures new-vehicle quality by examining problems experienced by NEV owners in China within the first two to six months of ownership.
-New-vehicle quality is determined by problems cited per 100 vehicles (PP100), with a lower number of problems indicating higher quality.

 Highest-Ranked NEV Models

 Models that rank highest in their respective segments are:

 - Midsize/Large BEV SUV segment: Volkswagen ID.4 X

 - Premium BEV segment: NIO ES6

 In the Premium PHEV and BEV MPV segments, criteria for awards were not met, thus no awards are given this year.